DPDPA: India's new data protection law

 The significant data fiduciary must fulfill the following obligations:- Appoint a Data Protection Officer who will represent them under this Act, be based in India, be answerable to the organization's primary governing entity such as the Board of Directors, and act as the primary point of contact for grievance redressal.

-- Select an independent auditor for compliance assessment.
+- Select an independent auditor for compliance assessment and undergo annual independent audits in the manner prescribed under the Rules.

-- Carry out regular Data Protection Impact Assessments that highlight the rights of Data Principals, the purposes of data processing, and the associated risks.
+- Carry out regular Data Protection Impact Assessments that highlight the rights of Data Principals, the purposes of data processing, the associated risks, and measures adopted to mitigate such risks.

 - Undertake periodic audits and align with other prescribed measures consistent with this Act.